FOGProject/fog-docs/index.rst

    ---

-   :ref:`Tasks & Concepts <tasks/capture_an_image:Capture an Image>`
+   :ref:`Getting Started <getting_started/capture_an_image:Capture an Image>`

-   - Common tasks/how-tos and concepts of using fog
+   - Get started with common tasks/how-tos and concepts of using fog
    - Includes things like how to capture and deploy images

    .. toctree::
       :maxdepth: 6
       :hidden:
       :glob:
-      :caption: Tasks & Concepts
+      :caption: Getting started

-      tasks/*
+      getting_started/*

    ---